1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

-“Furthermore, by 1963 Lysenkoism no longer had sup¬
-port in medicine, and the Academy of Medical Sciences was
-undertaking decisive steps for the rebirth of medical genetics”
-(Medvedev and Lerner, p.
-208)

 “Two weeks before the plenary session, all of the
 issue was removed from circulation at the order of the CC